martinhronec/JEM224/docs/Lectures.md

 * there are templates of `.gitignore` files available for most of the languages and types of the projects, see option on GitHub when creating a repository

-# Version control with Git - Part 4

 ## Undoing changes

 * `git log` to show history